(Bird Flu, H5N1 Infection)

 Cornelissen LA, de Vries RP, de Boer-Luijtze EA, Rigter A, Rottier PJ, de Haan CA. A single immunization with soluble recombinant trimeric hemagglutinin protects chickens against highly pathogenic avian influenza virus H5N1.

-Kilany WH, Arafa A, Erfan AM, et al. Isolation of highly pathogenic avian influenza H5N1 from table eggs after vaccinal break in commercial layer flock.
+Kilany WH, Arafa A, et al. Isolation of highly pathogenic avian influenza H5N1 from table eggs after vaccinal break in commercial layer flock.

-Weir E, Wong T, Gemmill T. Avian influenza outbreak: update.
+Weir E, Wong T, et al. Avian influenza outbreak: Update.